hashicorp/packer/website/source/docs/builders/osc-bsusurrogate.html.md

   - `delete_on_vm_deletion` (boolean) - Indicates whether the BSU volume is deleted on VM termination.
 Default `false`. **NOTE**: If this value is not explicitly set to `true` and volumes are not cleaned up by an alternative method, additional volumes will accumulate after every build.

   - `device_name` (string) - The device name exposed to the VM (for example, `/dev/sdh` or `xvdh`).
 Required for every device in the block device mapping.

   - `iops` (number) - The number of I/O operations per second (IOPS) that the volume supports.
-See the documentation on [IOPs](https://wiki.outscale.net/display/EN/About+Volumes#AboutVolumes-VolumeTypesVolumeTypesandIOPS) for more information
+See the documentation on [IOPs](https://wiki.outscale.net/display/EN/About+Volumes#AboutVolumes-VolumeTypesVolumeTypesandIOPS) for more information.

-  - `no_device` (boolean) - Suppresses the specified device included in the block device mapping of the OMI
+  - `no_device` (boolean) - Suppresses the specified device included in the block device mapping of the OMI.

   - `snapshot_id` (string) - The ID of the snapshot

   - `virtual_name` (string) - The virtual device name.
-See the documentation on [Block Device Mapping](https://wiki.outscale.net/display/EN/Defining+Block+Device+Mappings) for more information
+See the documentation on [Block Device Mapping](https://wiki.outscale.net/display/EN/Defining+Block+Device+Mappings) for more information.

   - `volume_size` (number) - The size of the volume, in GiB.
 Required if not specifying a `snapshot_id`